pachyderm/docs-content/latest/build-dags/pipeline-spec/reprocess-spec.md

 {{% notice warning %}}
-`"reprocess_spec": "every_job` will not take advantage of {{% productName %}}'s default de-duplication.
+`"reprocessSpec": "every_job` will not take advantage of {{% productName %}}'s default de-duplication.
 In effect, this can lead to slower pipeline performance.
 Before using this setting, consider other options such as including metadata in your file, naming your files with a timestamp, UUID, or other unique identifiers in order to take advantage of de-duplication.
 {{% /notice %}}

 ## When to Use

 Per default, {{% productName %}} avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
 This incremental behavior ensures efficient resource utilization.
 However, you might need to alter this behavior for specific use cases and **force the reprocessing of all of your datums systematically**.
 This is especially useful when your pipeline makes an external call to other resources, such as a deployment or triggering an external pipeline system.
-Set `"reprocess_spec": "every_job"` in order to enable this behavior.
+Set `"reprocessSpec": "every_job"` in order to enable this behavior.